lukaspfisterch/dbl-paper/proofs/01_deterministic_governance.md

 - No claim about determinism of execution outputs.
 - No claim about policy correctness or optimality.
 - No claim about performance, latency, or availability.

+## Extended Proof

+A fully expanded, lemma-based proof is provided for reviewer inspection and formal verification, including explicit constructions of I_L, purity of G, and immutability of V. See: [proof_01_deterministic_governance_lemmas.md](./proof_01_deterministic_governance_lemmas.md)